-3.10 Construction within RPA

-3.10.1 In the case of T021 the existing hardstanding can be broken up and removed using a combination of hand-held power tools and mini excavators to a maximum depth of the existing sub-base.
-Below the subbase to a depth of 700mm, excavations are to be carried out using hand tools only as this is the section which will contain roots if there are any are to be found.

-3.10.2 All machinery and equipment is to be sited within the footprint of the road and never within the areas demarcated by pedestrian barriers, which in this instance act as the tree protection fencing.

-3.10.3 If roots are to be left exposed overnight, they should be wrapped in hessian.
-The project arboriculturist should be consulted as to whether wetting the wrapping is appropriate to prevent roots drying out, which will depend on the temperature.

-3.10.4 Any new sub-base which is required should consist of a suitable porous material to allow water and oxygen to the trees' root systems.
+- 3.9.2 In the case of T021 the existing hardstanding can be broken up and removed using a combination of hand-held power tools and mini excavators to a maximum depth of the existing sub-base. - 3.9.3 All machinery and equipment is to be sited within the footprint of the road and never within the areas demarcated by pedestrian barriers, which in this instance act as the tree protection fencing. - 3.9.4 If roots are to be left exposed overnight, they should be wrapped in hessian.
+The project arboriculturist should be consulted as to whether wetting the wrapping is appropriate to prevent roots drying out, which will depend on the temperature. - 3.9.5 Any new sub-base which is required should consist of a suitable porous material to allow water and oxygen to the trees' root systems.
 The paving shall be reinstated at existing levels and be made from a porous or semi-porous material which too allows the root systems access to air and water.

-3.11 Services and Utilities
+3.10 Services and Utilities

-3.11.1 All underground services and drainage routes shall be located so that no excavations are required within the RPAs of the retained trees.

-3.11.2 In the event that an incursion into an RPA is unavoidable, the installation shall comply with the methods and guidelines detailed in Guidelines for the Planning, Installation and Maintenance of

-Utility Services in Proximity to Trees NJUG 4 (2007).
+- 3.10.1 There is a requirement to remove T013 to facilitate a new substation for the development. - 3.10.2 All underground services and drainage routes shall be located so that no excavations are required within the RPAs of the retained trees. - 3.10.3 In the event that an incursion into an RPA is unavoidable, the installation shall comply with the methods and guidelines detailed in Guidelines for the Planning, Installation and Maintenance of Utility Services in Proximity to Trees NJUG 4 (2007).
 If this does occur, then an arboricultural consultant shall be consulted before any works commence within the RPA to agree the methodology for the excavation.

-3.12 Landscaping
+3.11 Landscaping

-3.12.1 The plans provided do not show any landscaping with the RPAs of the retained trees.
+- 3.11.1 The plans provided do not show any landscaping with the RPAs of the retained trees.
 However, if any is to be undertaken post-construction the principles of the CEZ (as detailed in Section 6.7) should still be adhered to with particular reference to level changes, root severance and 'capping' with impermeable materials.
 If impermeable surfaces are to be laid within the RPA of any of the retained trees then they should not cover greater than 20% of the area.

-3.13 Sequence of Works
+3.12 Sequence of Works

-3.13.1 A logical sequence of events, as well as whether arboricultural site supervision will be required, is shown in Table 4 below.
+- 3.12.1 A logical sequence of events, as well as whether arboricultural site supervision will be required, is shown in Table 7 below.

-Table 4: Sequence of works and Arboricultural Site Supervision.
+Table 7: Sequence of works and Arboricultural Site Supervision.